The Batman (film): Theatrical

 Special screenings for The Batman were held in Paris and London in late February 2022.
-The film's world premiere was held at the Lincoln Center in New York City on March 1, 2022, alongside 350 advance IMAX screenings across the United States, ahead of its wide release by Warner Bros.
+The film's world premiere was held at Lincoln Center in New York City on March 1, 2022, alongside 350 advance IMAX screenings across the United States, ahead of its wide release by Warner Bros.
 Pictures on March 4.
 It was the first Warner Bros.–distributed film in over a year that did not stream on HBO Max simultaneously with its theatrical release during the COVID-19 pandemic.
 The film was originally set for release on June 25, 2021, but was delayed twice, initially to October 1, 2021, and then to the March 2022 date, both times after Warner Bros. adjusted its release schedule due to the pandemic.
 The Batman was the first superhero film released in China since DC's Wonder Woman 1984 (2020), after multiple others were denied releases in 2021.
-In February 2022, Warner Bros. canceled the film's Russian release due to the Russian invasion of Ukraine.
+In February 2022, Warner Bros. canceled the film's Russian release due to the 2022 Russian invasion of Ukraine.